CmrCrabs/NEA/paperwork.typ

   + "do i need to implement caustics, reflections, or other light-related phenomena?"
 + Technologies
   + "are there any limitations due to existing technology?"
-  + "does this need to interop with existing shader code?"
+  + "does this need to interop with existing code?"
 + Scope
   + "are there limitations due to the target device(s)?"
   + "are there other performance intesive systems in place?"